godmoves/PhoenixGo/training/README.md

 ### Learning rate schedule

-When total loss drops less than 1% in 400k steps, the learning rate will be lowered (x0.1).
+When total loss drops less than 1% in target steps (eg. 100k/200k/400k), the learning rate will be lowered (x0.1).
 If learning rate less than 1e-5, then the training process will stop.